tambapps/marcel/documentation/src/language-specification/source-file-structure/functions.md

 int otherResult = sum(1, b: 0) // equivalent to sum(1, 0)
 ```

-#### Named parameters constructor calls
-Named parameters also works with constructors.
-It will find a constructor having the given parameters.
+It works the same with constructors.
 Here are some examples below.

 ```marcel